PyThermo

 Interaction with Conda

 PyThermo's Python dependencies are managed by CondaPkg.jl, which registers a project's dependencies in CondaPkg.toml (similar to Julia's Project.toml).
 These dependencies are installed automatically in a shared Conda environment located at ~/.julia/conda_environments/Thermo when PyThermo is first loaded.
-If you'd like to use a different Conda environment, you can set the corresponding preference as described in the CondaPkg.jl documentation.
+To use a different Conda environment, set the corresponding preference as described in the CondaPkg.jl documentation.